-The prolific Alan Lomax, America's most industrious roving folk music collector, fin-ished off the enormous Columbia series of ished off the enormous Columbia series of Folk and Primitive Music recordings-something like fourteen or more volumes-and dashed away to make a series for Westminster.
+The prolific Alan Lomax, America's most industrious roving folk music collector, fin-ished off the enormous Columbia series of ished off the enormous Columbia series of Folk and Primitive Music recordings-some-thing like fourteen or more volumes-and dashed away to make a series for Westmin-ster.
 This is merely Volume 1.
 There are three or four more records out already and, presumably, dozens more on the way, if I know Lomax and Westminster.
 You'll never fail to enjoy Lomax's material.
-It is invariably vivid, colorful, unusual, almost always taken on location in some utterly unlikely place-inside a gypsy cave, for one most always taken on location in some utterly unlikely place-inside a gypsy cave, for one item on this disc-and the performers never by any chance show the slightest tinge of Broadway sophistication.
-They may be professionals and probably aren't averse to going on the local TV or equivalent, but they are genuine entertainers in their own medium, unwatered, undiluted.
+It is invariably vivid, colorful, unusual, al-most always taken on location in some utterly unlikely place-inside a gypsy cave, for one

+It is invariably (viol, colorini, innustai, amost always taken on location in some utterly unlikely place-inside a gypsy cave, for one item on this disc-and the performers never by any chance show the slightest tinge of Broadway sophistication.
+They may be pro-fessionals and probably aren't averse to going on the local TV or equivalent, but they are genuine entertainers in their own medium, unwatered, undiluted.
 I say this merely because, I gather, Lomax's enthusiasm sometimes takes him a bit beyond strict scholarly propriety, I've heard a few rumbles here and there on this score, but I can't find much reason to worry-considering how dreadful so much so-called folk music manages to be!
 Lomax's may not please all the experts but musically it's up in the 90 per cent ideal category.

-per cent ideal category.

-A half-dozen-odd Spanish cities are represented here, with both gypsy and non-gypsy music recorded mostly at the more exuberant sorts of Spanish dancing fests.
-There are shrieking women, stamping feet, guitars, castanets and all the rest, and a running account by Lomax on the album cover, of all their gost on.
+the experts but musically its up in the so per cent ideal category.
+A half-dozen-odd Spanish cities are repre-sented here, with both gypsy and non-gypsy music recorded mostly at the more exuberant sorts of Spanish dancing fests.
+There are shrieking women, stamping feet, guitars, castanets and all the rest, and a running ac-count by Lomax on the album cover, of all there goes an that goes on.

-that goes on.

 If you like this, you can go on buying succeeding volumes ad infinitum, though I can't go on reviewing them ad similem.